Skip to main content

 • Receive notice of action indicating approval or denial.

-• If approved, proceed with next stage forms or employment preparations.
+• If approved, proceed with next stage forms for work authorization.

 Verification